ReSQueing Parallel and Private Stochastic Convex Optimization: Discussion of Proposition

 In this section, we discuss how to obtain Proposition~\ref{prop:mainballaccel2} (which is based on Proposition 1 in \cite{CarmonH22}) from the analysis in \cite{CarmonH22}.
 The iteration count discussion is the same as in Appendix~\ref{app:ballexplain}.
 We separate the discussion into parts corresponding to the two requirements in Proposition~\ref{prop:mainballaccel2}.
 Throughout, we will show how to use the analysis in \cite{CarmonH22} to guarantee that with probability at least $1 - \Omega(\frac{1}{\kappa})$, the algorithm has expected function error $O(\epsopt)$; because the maximum error over $\ball(R)$ is $\le LR$, this corresponds to an overall error $O(\epsopt)$, and we may adjust $\Cba$ by a constant to compensate.

 \paragraph{Per-iteration requirements.} The ball optimization error guarantees are as stated in Proposition 1 of \cite{CarmonH22}, except we dropped the function evaluations requirement.
-To see that this is doable, note that \cite{CarmonH22} obtains their line search oracle (see Proposition~\ref{prop:mainballaccel}) by running $O(\log(\frac{R \kappa}{r}))$ ball optimization oracles to $O(\lam r^2)$ expected error, querying the function value, and applying Markov to argue at least one will succeed with high probability.
-We can instead apply a Chernoff bound with $O(\log(\frac{R \kappa}{r}))$ independent runs to argue that with probability $O(\frac{1}{K\kappa \cdot \text{polylog}(K\kappa)})$, the preconditions of the geometric aggregation in Lemma~\ref{lem:agg} are met with $\Delta = O(r)$, as required by the line search oracle (see Algorithm~\ref{alg:privat_line_search}).
-Finally, applying a union bound over all iterations implies that the overall failure probability due to these line search oracles is $O(\frac 1 \kappa)$ as required by our earlier argument. \\
+To see that this is obtainable, note that \cite{CarmonH22} obtains their line search oracle (see Proposition~\ref{prop:mainballaccel}) by running $O(\log(\frac{R \kappa}{r}))$ ball optimization oracles to $O(\lam r^2)$ expected error, querying the function value, and applying Markov's inequality to argue at least one will succeed with high probability.
+We instead execute $O(\log(\frac{R \kappa}{r}))$ independent runs and apply a Chernoff bound to argue that with probability $O(\frac{1}{K\kappa \cdot \text{polylog}(K\kappa)})$, the preconditions of $\agg$ in Lemma~\ref{lem:agg} are met with $\Delta = O(r)$, as required by the line search oracle (see Algorithm~\ref{alg:privat_line_search}).
+Finally, applying a union bound over all iterations implies that the overall failure probability due to these line search oracles is $O(\frac 1 \kappa)$ as required by our earlier argument.

 \paragraph{Additional requirements.} The error requirements of the queries which occur every $\approx 2^{-j}$ iterations are as stated in \cite{CarmonH22}.
 The only difference is that we state the complexity deterministically (Proposition 1 of \cite{CarmonH22} implicitly states an expected gradient bound).
 The stochastic proximal oracle is implemented as Algorithm 2, \cite{CarmonH22}; it is also adapted with slightly different parameters as Algorithm~\ref{alg:low_bias_est} of this paper.
 The expected complexity bound is derived by summing over all $j \in [\lceil\log_2 K + \Cba\rceil]$, the probability $j$ is sampled in each iteration of Algorithm 2 of \cite{CarmonH22}.
 For all $j$ a Chernoff bound shows that the number of times in the entire algorithm $j$ is sampled is $O(2^{-j} K\log(\frac{R\kappa}{r}))$ (within a constant of its expectation), with probability $1 - \Omega(\text{poly}(\frac r {R\kappa}))$.
 Taking a union bound over all $j$ shows the failure probability of our complexity bound is $O(\frac 1 \kappa)$ as required.